UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 ## Part 2 - Binding Between UI Elements using Code
 [Part 2 is here](/code/Chapter2/Bindings/HelloBindings-02).
 Build and run this to see what it does.
 Note the strange behaviour once you get back to the first saying.
 This was added to illustrate a point and will be removed later.

-This step is simply to illustrate the mechanism of binding.
-Code is used to set up the bindings as it exposes the APIs that are leveraged by XAML in subsequent sections.
+This step is simply to illustrate the mechanism of two-way _binding_.
+I have purposely used code to set up the bindings as it exposes the APIs that are leveraged by XAML in subsequent sections.
 This can be very helpful for demystifying what is going on.

 To begin with, a three way binding will be set up between the `MessageLabel`, the `ToggleSwitch` and the `MessageButton`.

 We will bind `ToggleSwitch.IsToggled` to both the `MessageLabel.IsVisible` and `MessageButton.IsEnabled`.
-We will also set this up initially as a two-way binding. _A change in one will result in an automatical change in the other_.
+We will also set this up initially as a two-way binding. _A change in one will result in an automatic change in the others_.

 1. A change to `TooglSwitch.IsToggled` will _automatically_ change both `MesageLabel.IsVisible` and `MessageButton.IsEnabled`
 1. A change to `MesageLabel.IsVisible` will _automatically_ change both `ToogleSwitch.IsToggled`.
 This in turn will activate (1)
 1. A change to `MesageButton.IsEnabled` will _automatically_ change both `ToogleSwitch.IsToggled`.
 This in turn will activate (1)

-### Binding Relationships
+### Bindings and Relationship Types
 The figure below captures the necessary relationships to establish a binding between two properties

 ![Binding](img/binding.png)